-The mountains Nahum sees are probably those surrounding Zion (Cf. Psa.
+The mountains envisioned by Nahum are likely those surrounding Zion (Cf. Psa.
 125).
-The mention of festivals and vows in the same verse relates probably to the pilgrimage to Zion.
+The mention of festivals and vows in the same verse likely refers to the pilgrimage to Zion.
 A clear link to Zion is made through Ps.
-65.2: ‘Praise is due to you, O God, in Zion; and to you shall vows be performed’.
+65:2: “Praise is due to you, O God, in Zion; and to you shall vows be performed.”

-Isaiah 52 is normally held post-exilic, while Nahum's historical background is debated.
-If we accept that Nahum was composed in the seventh Century BCE, then the direction of borrowing is from Nahum to Deutero-Isaiah.
-However, Jeremias interprets Nah.
-2.1 as a late post-exilic interpolation into an oracle originally directed towards Judah (2:2-3).
+Isaiah 52 is generally considered post-exilic, while Nahum’s historical background is debated.
+If we accept that Nahum was composed in the Seventh Century BCE, then the direction of influence is from Nahum to Deutero-Isaiah.
+However, Jeremias considers Nah.
+2:1 a late, post-exilic interpolation into an oracle originally directed at Judah (2:2–3).

-Klaas Spronk argues that Nahum depended heavily on Isaiah.
-‘A third source of inspiration — next to the Assyrian literature and the cultic texts — were the words of Isaiah, who had lived and worked in Jerusalem at the end of the previous century… the words of Nahum can often be read as a reinterpretation of oracles in, for instance, Isa.
-5:24-30; 10:5-19; 14:24-27; and 30:27-33’.
+Klaas Spronk argues that Nahum depended heavily on Isaiah: “A third source of inspiration — next to the Assyrian literature and the cultic texts — were the words of Isaiah, who had lived and worked in Jerusalem at the end of the previous century […] the words of Nahum can often be read as a reinterpretation of oracles in, for instance, Isa.
+5:24-30; 10:5-19; 14:24-27; and 30:27-33.”

 Are both prophets using a stock sentence?
-It is not certain who borrowed from whom, but it is obvious that the writer of Isaiah 52 has elaborated, or that Nahum has reduced this verse.
+It is not certain who borrowed from whom, but it is obvious that either the writer of Isaiah 52 has expanded on the formula, or Nahum has abridged it.

-Coggins writes that “Speculation whether one prophetic collection may have borrowed from the other is not very profitable … rather, it is more probable that there was a stock of oracular material which might be used as appropriate in the particular circumstances of each collection.”
-Studying them together however makes for interesting reading.
+Coggins writes that “Speculation whether one prophetic collection may have borrowed from the other is not very profitable […] rather, it is more probable that there was a stock of oracular material which might be used as appropriate in the particular circumstances of each collection.”
+One cannot deny, however, that reading them together proves interesting.

-There is a reversal in Nahum: Nahum transforms several points of Isaiah's imagery of the watchman.
-Isaiah's watchman announces deliverance for Judah (Isa.
-52.8-9); Nahum's anticipates Assyria's destruction (Nah.
-2.2).
-Isaiah's watchman appears in a salvation announcement to Judah; Nahum's watchman appears in an announcement of judgment against Assyria.
-Isaiah's watchman sees the divine warrior approaching Jerusalem following a victorious battle over the nations; Nahum's sees the divine warrior approaching Nineveh before the battle, ready to destroy this foreign nation.
-Jerusalem's watchman shouts for joy to celebrate victory; Nineveh's sounds the alarm out of fear.
+A reversal of themes is apparent here: Nahum inverts several aspects of Isaiah’s imagery of the watchman.
+Isaiah’s watchman announces deliverance for Judah (Isa.
+52:8-9); Nahum's anticipates Assyria's destruction (Nah.
+2:2).
+Isaiah’s watchman appears to announce Judah’s salvation; Nahum’s watchman appears to pronounce judgment on Assyria.
+Isaiah’s watchman sees the divine warrior approaching Jerusalem following a victorious battle over the nations; Nahum’s sees the divine warrior approaching Nineveh before the battle, ready to destroy the foreign nation.
+Jerusalem’s watchman shouts in joy to celebrate victory; Nineveh’s watchman sounds the alarm out of fear.

 Is Nahum Referring to a Judean King?

-Carly Crouch finds in Nahum a reference to a Judean king:
+Carly Crouch identifies in Nahum a reference to a Judean king:

 The synergy of the king and Yahweh in the destruction wrought on Nineveh is evident from the framing of the description of the king’s destruction with references to Yahweh’s involvement (2.3, 14) as well as in the king’s control over the waters (2.7; cf. Ps.
 89.26).
 The identity of this royal figure is of course a relevant question for our purposes, given the importance of the royal figure as mediator of the divine-human military synergy and the possibilities which such synergy allows in terms of military practice.

-Sweeney thinks that the king is Josiah: ‘the book of Nahum attempts to convince its audience—the people of Jerusalem and Judah—to support Josiah’s efforts to reform the religious establishment dedicated to Yahweh and to restore the state’.
+Sweeney maintains that the king in question is Josiah: “the book of Nahum attempts to convince its audience—the people of Jerusalem and Judah—to support Josiah’s efforts to reform the religious establishment dedicated to Yahweh and to restore the state.”

-However, we concur with Daniel Timmer who claims that "the book ignores the Judean king; it does not promote the worldwide extension of Judah's or any other state's borders; and it does not envision the elimination of all nations that are 'other'."
+However, we concur with Daniel Timmer who claims that “the book ignores the Judean king; it does not promote the worldwide extension of Judah's or any other state's borders; and it does not envision the elimination of all nations that are ‘other’.”

-To conclude this point: there is no reference in Nahum to a Judean King, either specifically or generically.
+To conclude this point: there is no reference to a specific or generic Judean King in Nahum.